radupopescu/deneb/README.md

-# Deneb - distributed directory syncronization
+# Deneb - distributed directory synchronization

 [![Build status](https://travis-ci.org/radupopescu/deneb.svg?branch=master)](https://travis-ci.org/radupopescu/deneb)

 ## Overview

-Deneb is a solution for syncronizing directories across multiple computers.
+Deneb is a solution for synchronizing directories across multiple computers.
 File contents are efficiently stored as immutable content-addressed blobs.
 File metadata is held in a catalog file, which represents a Merkle tree encoding of the entire directory tree state at a given point in time.

 This representation of file data and metadata is chosen to facilitate the distribution and synchronization of the directory tree on multiple computers.